About the project

 - The servers were to be located in a single time zone with the customers spread across different parts of the country.
 Despite this, the application was to provide accurate data for any location and time.

-Altoros suggested using the Cassandra NoSQL database and the Hadoop distributed computing system for building a highly scalable system storing and processing vast amounts of data.>
+Altoros suggested using the Cassandra NoSQL database and the Hadoop distributed cloud computing system for building a highly scalable system storing and processing vast amounts of data.

 - The NoSQL development team decided to use Cassandra for large-scale data storage, as it can write to a data store 2,500 times faster that MySQL solutions.
 Cassandra allows for power consumption data to be gathered and aggregated in a fraction of a second.